MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-1-General-Regulations-Under-Commodity-Exchange-Act/subjectgroup-ECFR893b3e8e94c8047-Definitions/section-1.3.md

 (4) Commodity-based indexes based wholly or principally on underlying agricultural commodities.

-(b) *Associated person.* This term means any natural person who is associated in any of the following capacities with:
+*Associated person.* This term means any natural person who is associated in any of the following capacities with:

 (1) A futures commission merchant as a partner, officer, or employee (or any natural person occupying a similar status or performing similar functions), in any capacity which involves (i) The solicitation or acceptance of customers' orders (other than in a clerical capacity) or (ii) the supervision of any person or persons so engaged;